-1. Automatic search of the USDOT number when entered into the USDOT field.
+- 1. Automatic search of the USDOT number when entered into the USDOT field.
 If this search indicates a carrier is in out of service status, the proper violation will be populated into the violation box.
-This implementation will allow ISP to target an increase in identifying out of service carriers at roadside to a minimum 85%.

-2. Creation of an Intermodal violation table, wherein violations can be assigned to vehicle when the vehicle type is marked Intermodal (IC).

-3. Creation of a post-crash radio button in the violations field.
-This button would appear when an officer checks the inspection as a post-crash inspection and would place violations which occurred as a result of post-crash damage.

-4. Integartion of State Commercial Vehicle Information Exchange Window (CVIEW) into the VSIS form.

-5. Relocation of the USDOT number field to be the first action to be completed.
-This will ensure the officer enters the number before moving on in

-FY2019 Illinois eCVSP

-VSIS.
-There will be a pass by which would allow the officer to continue if the carrier did not have a USDOT number.

-6. The ability to email the carrier a copy of the Inspection.
-These generations would be on a schedule set by by ISP and would be sent to the email address linked to the USDOT number.

-7. Capability to generate summary reports for officers in the field.
-This could include the number of inspections, HM inspections (cargo and non-bulk) and out of service percentages.

-8. A check box or drop-down menu to allow for selection of either bulk or non-bulk hazardous materials inspections.

-9. A check box for whether photos are taken at roadside.

-10. Allowance for a Level 4 inspection to accept brake measurements.

-11. Automatic upload to SNET.
+This implementation will allow ISP to target an increase in identifying out of service carriers at roadside to a minimum 85%. - 2.
+Creation of an Intermodal violation table, wherein violations can be assigned to vehicle when the vehicle type is marked Intermodal (IC). - 3.
+Creation of a post-crash radio button in the violations field.
+This button would appear when an officer checks the inspection as a post-crash inspection and would place violations which occurred as a result of post-crash damage. - 4.
+Integartion of State Commercial Vehicle Information Exchange Window (CVIEW) into the VSIS form. - 5.
+Relocation of the USDOT number field to be the first action to be completed.
+This will ensure the officer enters the number before moving on in VSIS.
+There will be a pass by which would allow the officer to continue if the carrier did not have a USDOT number. - 6.
+The ability to email the carrier a copy of the Inspection.
+These generations would be on a schedule set by by ISP and would be sent to the email address linked to the USDOT number. - 7.
+Capability to generate summary reports for officers in the field.
+This could include the number of inspections, HM inspections (cargo and non-bulk) and out of service percentages. - 8.
+A check box or drop-down menu to allow for selection of either bulk or non-bulk hazardous materials inspections. - 9.
+A check box for whether photos are taken at roadside. - 10.
+Allowance for a Level 4 inspection to accept brake measurements. - 11.
+Automatic upload to SNET.

+With that said, Illinois State Police is still working through a glitch they identified in the TrACS program this year where the OOS order violation populates once they are identified, however if the officer tabs out of the violation box, the violation goes away.
+Due to the COVID-19 pandemic, most IT staff have been working remotely and have been tasked with other field IT issues so have not resolved this glitch yet.
+Illinois State Police anticipates it to be resolved early this FFY.